-Currency risk arising from future operating transactions (sales and purchases of goods and services) and recognized assets and liabilities is managed by Corporate Treasury using hedging instruments, primarily forward contracts, cross-currency swaps and currency options.
-Corporate Treasury's risk management practice is to hedge between 50% and 100% of the Group's anticipated net cash in- or outflows in each major foreign currency for the subsequent 12 months.
-For hedge accounting purposes, forward contracts are designated against the relevant amounts of projected intercompany sales by the parent company and 100% (2013: 100%) of projected sales qualify as 'highly probable' forecast transactions.
+Currency risk arising from future operating transactions (sales and purchases of goods and services) and recognized assets and liabilities is managed by Corporate Treasury using hedging instruments, primarily forward contracts.
+Corporate Treasury's general risk management practice is to hedge between 50% and 100% of the Group's anticipated net cash inflows or outflows in each major foreign currency for the subsequent 12 months.
+For hedge accounting purposes, forward contracts are designated against the relevant amounts of projected intercompany sales by the parent company and 100% (2014: 100%) of projected sales qualify as 'highly probable' forecast transactions.